iykethe1st/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11: script that counts the number of directories and sub-directories in the current directory - The current and parent directories should not be taken into account, Hidden directories should be counted

+Task 12: script that displays the 10 newest files in the current directory - One file per line, Sorted from the newest to the oldest